Energy Efficiency

 CONTEXT

-The shift to energy-efficient wp-contentliances is considered by the United Nations Secretary-General’s Sustainable Energy for All (SE4ALL) initiative as a “high-impact opportunity” that can reduce greenhouse gas emissions, benefit the economy, and improve people’s well-being.
-In 2015, the United Nations Environment Programme (UNEP) launched United for Efficiency (U4E) to support countries in transitioning to energy-efficient wp-contentliances like air conditioners, refrigerators, electric motors, and transformers.
+The shift to energy-efficient appliances is considered by the United Nations Secretary-General’s Sustainable Energy for All (SE4ALL) initiative as a “high-impact opportunity” that can reduce greenhouse gas emissions, benefit the economy, and improve people’s well-being.
+In 2015, the United Nations Environment Programme (UNEP) launched United for Efficiency (U4E) to support countries in transitioning to energy-efficient appliances like air conditioners, refrigerators, electric motors, and transformers.

 THE PROJECTS